Skip to content

 Users are the people who have access to your organization.
 You can invite new users, control what they can see and do, and assign them to specific areas of the platform.

 The NewsTeam permission system is designed to be granular and flexible.
-Access can be granted at almost any level:
+At the platform level, access is intended to be grantable at almost any level:

 • To a single article or asset.